-- 4. Incest is sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by State law. - 5.
-Statutory Rape is sexual intercourse with a person who is under the statutory age of consent as defined by State law. - 6.
+5. Incest is sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by State law.

+- 6. Statutory Rape is sexual intercourse with a person who is under the statutory age of consent as defined by State law. - 7.
 Consent refers to words or actions that a reasonable person would understand as agreement to engage in the sexual conduct at issue.
 A person may be incapable of giving consent because of age or because of temporary or permanent mental or physical incapacity.
 A person who is incapacitated is not capable of giving consent.
+[DRAFTING NOTE: The Title IX regulations do not require the Board to adopt a particular definition of "consent," but it is advisable to adopt a definition because "consent" is an element of each of the first four terms listed above.
+Since there are a number of different definitions of consent from which to choose, the Board should consult its local legal counsel concerning selecting a specific definition of consent that represents its position on the topic; the investigator(s) and decision-maker(s) will then uniformly apply the adopted definition.] - 8.
 Incapacitated refers to the state where a person does not understand and/or appreciate the nature or fact of sexual activity due to the effect of drugs or alcohol consumption, medical condition, disability, or due to a state of unconsciousness or sleep.
 [DRAFTING NOTE: Depending on the definition of "consent" that the Board adopts, it may be necessary to define "incapacitated" in the policy.
-If it is not defined in the policy, it should certainly be defined in the Administrative Guideline; even if defined in the policy, the Administrative Guideline provides an opportunity to expand on the concept of "consent" and what the Board means by the term "incapacitated."]

-D. "Domestic violence" includes felony or misdemeanor crimes of violence committed by:

-- 1. a current or former spouse or intimate partner of the victim; - 2. a person with whom the victim shares a child in common; - 3. a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner; - 4. a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction in which the crime occurred; or - 5. any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction in which the crime occurred. - E. "Dating violence" means violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim.
-The existence of such a relationship shall be determined based on consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship. - F. "Stalking" means engaging in a course of conduct directed at a specific person that would cause a reasonable person to -(1) fear for the person's safety or the safety of others; or (2) suffer substantial emotional distress.
+If it is not defined in the policy, it should certainly be defined in the Administrative Guideline; even if defined in the policy, the Administrative Guideline provides an opportunity to expand on the concept of "consent" and what the Board means by the term "incapacitated."] - D. "Domestic violence" includes felony or misdemeanor crimes of violence committed by: - 1. a current or former spouse or intimate partner of the victim; - 2. a person with whom the victim shares a child in common; - 3. a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner; - 4. a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction in which the crime occurred; or - 5. any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction in which the crime occurred. - E. "Dating violence" means violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim.
+The existence of such a relationship shall be determined based on consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship. - F. "Stalking" means engaging in a course of conduct directed at a specific person that would cause a reasonable person to (1) fear for the person's safety or the safety of others; or (2) suffer substantial emotional distress.